google/wuffs/doc/spec/nie-spec.md

 The payload:

 - 4 or 8 bytes per pixel.
-W×H pixels in row-major order.
-Row-major means that horizontally adjacent pixels are adjacent in memory.
-Values are little-endian.
-For example, with BGRA order and 8 bytes per pixel, those bytes are \[B₀, B₁, G₀, G₁, R₀, R₁, A₀, A₁\].
-The ₀ and ₁ subscripts denote the low and high bytes of the `uint16`.
+W×H pixels in row-major order (horizontally adjacent pixels are adjacent in memory).
+For example, with 8 bytes per pixel, those bytes are \[B₀, B₁, G₀, G₁, R₀, R₁, A₀, A₁\].
+The ₀ and ₁ subscripts denote the low and high bytes of each little-endian `uint16`.

 That's it.